 After you file your application, USCIS will mail you an appointment notification for a biometric screening.
 This is a relatively quick appointment at a USCIS Application Support Center to obtain your photo, fingerprints and signature.
 USCIS uses the biometric data to conduct a mandatory criminal background check.

-Several months later, you will most likely be required to attend an interview.
+Several months later, you will most likely be required to attend an adjustment interview.
 In many cases, the relative that filed Form I-130 will also be required to attend.
 USCIS has the ability to waive an interview for certain individuals.
 They will notify you of the time, date, and location for an interview.
-USCIS uses the adjustment of status interview to confirm the information you and your petitioner have provided on the petition and your application for adjustment of status.
+USCIS uses the adjustment of status interview to confirm the information you and your petitioner have provided on the petition and the adjustment application.
 It’s also an opportunity for them to see if circumstances have changed that may make you ineligible.
 Generally, this is a quick interview that only lasts 20-30 minutes.